What Is Invoice Factoring? How Does It Work?

 Pros of Invoice Factoring

-• No collateral: With invoice factoring, your invoices serve as collateral.
+• No collateral: With invoice factoring, your invoices serve in lieu of collateral.
 In most cases, you do not have to offer additional forms of collateral to be approved.

-• Maintain healthy cash flow: You can receive immediate cash to cover expenses and maintain healthy cash flow between invoice payments.
+• Maintain healthy cash flow: You can receive immediate cash to cover expenses and maintain healthy cash flow for your business between invoice payments.

 • An option for those with lower credit scores: Even if you don’t have good enough credit to get a business loan, invoice factoring may still be an option.
 Invoice factoring companies generally focus more on the value of the invoices and the credit scores of the businesses that owe those invoices than on the credit score of your business.

-• Outsource invoice collection: FFor some businesses, it may be helpful to pass the responsibility of collecting invoices to a factoring company so they can focus on other responsibilities.
+• Outsource invoice collection: For some businesses, it may be helpful to pass the responsibility of collecting invoices to a factoring company so the business staff can focus on other responsibilities.

 • Spend on what you need: Unlike other types of small business loans (e.g., equipment financing), you aren’t restricted to spending the funds you receive on specific business expenses.